Backcountry Skiing & Snowboarding

 Learn Backcountry Skiing With A Guide

 New to backcountry ski touring?
-We offer two, 7-day courses each year that have been developed specifically to introduce new skiers to the backcountry, to provide them with first-hand knowledge and experience, and to begin their transition into backcountry skiing in a safe and fun environment.
+We offer courses each year that have been developed specifically to introduce new skiers to the backcountry, to provide them with first-hand knowledge and experience, and to begin their transition into backcountry skiing in a safe and fun environment.
 All from the comfort of one of the best backcountry ski lodges in BC.

 “These were the best ski days I’ve EVER had.
 We’ve been welcomed like family and felt like royalty – Thank you for an unforgettable experience!”